WHY PLAY ONE POCKET?

-On the other hand, it is inconceivable to me that a lot of professionals do not get into the game of one pocket.
+On the other hand, it’s inconceivable to me that a lot of professionals don’t get into the game of one pocket.
 Someone who calls himself a professional should go all out to get better at what he does for a living, including practicing the game of one pocket.
 Many players don’t, because they think the game is too slow, too boring, or doesn’t get them in stroke.
 I feel it’s my responsibility to tell you that’s not true!
 It’s like Steve Booth said:

 “Of course if you don’t understand the game, it can look pretty boring – not so once you begin to understand, though!” – OnePocket.org

 My line of reasoning

 Understanding the game of one pocket and making the right decision isn’t enough.
 You’ll need well developed basic skills before you’re able to develop yourself into a good one pocket player.
 A proper technical execution is necessary in order to let the balls follow the desired path, the total annihilation of your opponent.

 I don’t want to state that one pocket is only a game for players with advanced skills, but to benefit to the fullest, you must be able to execute shots on a certain level.
 This leads me to a point where I feel the urge to explain my own perspective on pool in general, because it’s the opposite of the statement I made earlier about playing one pocket being beneficial for other games.